EB-5: Obtaining Permanent Residency Through Investment

 An EB-5 investor must show the lawful sources of his/her invested funds.
 An investor need not necessarily evidence the acquisition of his or her entire net worth.
 Instead, the focus is on how the investor acquired the EB-5 capital to be invested and to trace its ultimate path from its source to the new commercial enterprise.
 Because the burden of proof is on the investor, extensive documentation relating to investment must be included in the initial petition documents.
 Under current law, unrestricted gifts to the investor are allowed, however the investor must personally possess the capital and make the EB-5 investment.
 The focus in such cases shifts to how the giftor acquired his/her gifted capital.

-The current minimum investment amount is $1,000,000 of capital, which is usually a cash investment.
-However, this minimum investment amount is halved to $500,000 if the investment is made into a project that is principally doing business in a Targeted Employment Area (“TEA”).
+The current minimum investment amount is $1,800,000 of capital, which is usually a cash investment.
+However, this minimum investment amount is halved to $900,000 if the investment is made into a project that is principally doing business in a Targeted Employment Area (“TEA”).
 Under the regulations, a TEA is defined as a rural area, or designated area that experienced 150% of the national unemployment rate.
-The regulations bestow a great deal of discretion upon individual state agencies in defining the relevant area facing high unemployment.
-Accordingly, most EB-5 projects are able to leverage the lower threshold investment amount, as project principals and attorneys work closely with state agencies.
-Our team at Green and Spiegel has such extensive experience coast-to-coast.

 Note that whether the lower threshold investment applies is purely a matter of geography: it does not matter whether an investor is utilizing a “Regional Center” or “Direct” EB-5 Investment.
 While most Regional Centers offer $500,000 investments, they need not necessarily do so.
 Likewise, Direct investments may also utilize lower thresholds if the applicable criteria are met.